 Key Element #3: Say Yes to Technology

-Using Zoom is a small and simple example of enabling learning, which brings us to our next key element!
+Using the classroom feature in BizLMS is a small and simple example of enabling learning, which brings us to our next key element!

 Yes, technology is part of the learning ecosystem.
 But again, leveraging technology to enhance the effectiveness of training isn’t new.

 And just like in the past, as L&D practitioners, we must thoughtfully use tech to help the business and learners.
 Technology must fit into the broader business and learning strategies to have the intended impact.

 Technology now holds the promise of capturing and logging an employee’s learning, regardless of where it takes place.
 And with BizLibrary’s new BizLMS Administrator’s Dashboard, capturing insightful learner data has never been easier.